aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

           # Merge strategy for lists for Ansible Combine filter.
 See Ansible Combine filter for details.
           list_merge: < append (default) | replace | keep | prepend | append_rp | prepend_rp >

-          # Filter out keys from the generated output if value is null/none/undefined
+          # Filter out keys from the generated output if the value is null/none/undefined
           strip_empty_keys: < true (default) | false >

     # If true the output data will be run through another jinja2 rendering before returning.